tonypilz/units/README.md

     return 0;
 }
 ```
-The definitions above `main` improve the usability.
-They are similar to the ones in [units.h](https://github.com/tonypilz/units/blob/master/include/units.h).
-So to make efficient use of scaled units one should update the definitions in [units.h](https://github.com/tonypilz/units/blob/master/include/units.h).
+The definitions above `main()` serve readability.
+They are similar to the ones in [units.h](https://github.com/tonypilz/units/blob/master/include/units.h) which should be adjusted in case of using ScaledValues togehter with units.

 Note: One should be aware that this form of delayed rescaling might incur runtime overhead since rescaling has to happen each time two values with different scales are combined.